erickoch3/udacity-cloud-devops-capstone/README.md

 2. Full Scope

 The above enables us to continuously roll out updates to our app.
-However, to really take advantage of the possibilitiesof our app, we would set up a daily Lambda service (on a timer) that scrapes specified sites and updates a database maiintained in an S3 bucket.
-The docker containers would read the database from the S3 bucket and use that database to output clusters.
+However, to really take advantage of the possibilities of our app, we would set up a daily Lambda service (on a timer) that scrapes specified sites and updates a database maintained via RDS.
+The docker containers would read the database from RDS and use that database to output clusters.

 ### Overarching Diagram

 # TODO: Add one!

+### Planning - Key Actions

+#### Simple Scope
+- [x] Design and Build Basic App (Clusterinig)
+- [x] Dockerize Application
+- [x] Create CircleCI Pipeline
+- [x] Add Simple Unit Test and Testing Stage
+- [x] Add Security Scanning
+- [x] Build Kubernetes Control Plane with Cloudformation
+- [x] Build Kubernetes Data Plane wiith Cloudformation
+- [x] Push Docker Application to Hub
+- [ ] Manually Deploy Application to Kubernetes
+- [ ] Automate Push and Deploy in CircleCI
+- [ ] Add Smoke Testing
+- [ ] Add Rollback Steps for Failure
+- [ ] Implement Blue-Green Deployment (Shift Traffic)
+- [ ] Add Cleanup Stage
+-

+#### Full Scope
+- [ ] Add Database for News Articles
+- [ ] Add Storage for Model
+- [ ] Implement Date Tagging of Articles
+- [ ] Add Lambda Service to Scrape Daily for new Articles
+- [ ] Point Web App to RDS
+- [ ] Add Clustering of Daily Articles
+- [ ] Improve UI

 ### Dependencies
 For this project, set up a virtual environment for consistency: